 It needs to be properly salted with the right amount of acidity.
 Yes, an acidic component is very important.
 That's why in Ukraine many people use beet kvass (fermented beet juice similar to kombucha) to make Borscht instead of a broth.

-- healthy.
-This vegetarian Borscht is packed with good-for-you ingredients, like onion, carrot, garlic cabbage, and beans.
-This all makes for a very nutritious and hearty soup;
+- Healthy: This vegetarian Borscht is packed with good-for-you ingredients, like onion, carrot, garlic cabbage, and beans.
+This all makes for a very nutritious and hearty soup.

-- great for a standalone meal.
-Unlike many soup recipes that are consumed before the main meal, this Ukrainian vegan Borscht is more than an appetizer.
+- Great for a Standalone Meal: Unlike many soup recipes that are consumed before the main meal, this Ukrainian vegan Borscht is more than an appetizer.
 It's uniquely satisfying, has a good amount of protein and carbs and you can enjoy it as a meal on its own.

-Here's an overview of the specific ingredients for this recipe.
-For the exact ingredients and measurements, please scroll to the recipe card below.
+Here's an overview of some key ingredients for this recipe.
+For the full list of ingredients and measurements, please scroll to the recipe card below.

 Ingredient notes